dqops/dqo/docs/checks/column/patterns/text-matching-date-pattern-percent.md

 # text matching date pattern percent data quality checks

-Column check that calculates the percentage of values that match the date regex in a column.
+A column-level check that calculates the percentage of values that match the date regex in a monitored column.

 ___